Multi-Order Matching Network for Alignment-Free Depth Super-Resolution: Method

 Fig.~\ref{fig:MOMA_MR_hist} (right) compares the feature distributions of multi-order matched RGB features against depth features.
 As shown in (a), a significant distribution discrepancy arises from the spatial misalignment between RGB and depth.
 In contrast, (b)-(d) reveal that zero-order, first-order, and second-order matching strategies effectively retrieve RGB features that are more consistent with the depth representation, thereby substantially reducing the distribution gap.
+In addition, Fig.~\ref{fig:similarity} presents retrieval examples of our MOM.
+It is evident that MOM effectively retrieves RGB patches that are highly correlated with the target depth patch from unaligned and cross-modal data.
+These results further demonstrate the effectiveness and feasibility of our retrieval strategy.